breatheco-de/main-documentation/Foundation_Act.md

 > Accelerate the way junior developers learn and evolve using technology.

-BreathCode will operate under the [all contributors specification](https://github.com/jfmengels/all-contributors-cli) any one who collaborates with our projects, will be honored as a collaborator in the organization.
+BreathCode will operate under the [all contributors specification](https://github.com/jfmengels/all-contributors-cli) anyone who collaborates with our projects, will be honored as a collaborator in the respective project.

-Every person mentioned in this document will be considered co-founders because of their assistance to our foundation event.
+Every person mentioned in this document will be considered co-founders because of their assistance to our foundational event.

 You can contribute to BreatheCode by doing any of the following activities.